s-minoo/eswc-2025-poster-algebra-implementation/README.md

 popular mapping language RML to the algebra -- thereby, providing a formal definitions for the semantics of RML.

+## Purpose
-The focus of this prototype implementation is to empirically verify that the translation algorithm aligns with the informally-defined semantics of RML by evaluating the prototype RML-compliant mapping engine with official [RML test cases](https://rml.io/test-cases/).
+The focus of this prototype implementation is to empirically verify that the translation algorithm provided by the paper[^paper_fnt] aligns with the informally-defined semantics of RML by evaluating the prototype RML-compliant mapping engine with official [RML test cases](https://rml.io/test-cases/).

 <p align="center">